Sign InTry Free

 kubectl port-forward --address 0.0.0.0 -n tidb-cluster svc/basic-tidb-dashboard-exposed 12333 > pf12333.out &

-TiDB Operator also makes it easy to perform a rolling upgrade of the TiDB cluster.
+TiDB Operator simplifies the process of performing a rolling upgrade of a TiDB cluster.
 This section describes how to upgrade your TiDB cluster to the "nightly" release.

 Modify the TiDB cluster version